Human Performance & Movement Science (HP/HPEX/HPPE)

 Overviews the purpose of evaluation in K-12 physical education programs.
 Program standards and various methods of evaluation are examined.
 Emphasis is placed on designing effective assessment tools that are aligned with program objectives as well as methods for using and reporting results.

-Provides an opportunity for students to plan, teach, and evaluate Physical Education lessons and units at the elementary school level, apply knowledge of elementary school children, and understand the role of Physical Education within the school curriculum.
+Students plan, teach, and evaluate Physical Education lessons/units at the elementary school level, apply knowledge of elementary school children, and understand the role of Physical Education within the school curriculum.
 Current certification in Standard First Aid, Adult and Child CPR and AED required.
 Cannot be taken concurrently with HPPE-376.

-Provides an opportunity for students to plan, teach, and evaluate Physical Education lessons and units at the secondary school level, apply knowledge of secondary school students, and understand the role of Physical Education within the school curriculum.
+Students plan, teach, and evaluate Physical Education lessons/units at the secondary school level, apply knowledge of secondary school students, and understand the role of Physical Education within the school curriculum.
 Proof of current certification in Standard First Aid, Adult and Child CPR and AED.
 Cannot be taken concurrently with HPPE-375.

 Full-time placement in a elementary physical education setting.
 Supervision provided by college supervisor and field-based professional toward mastery of principles, attitudes, and techniques for successful teaching.
 Proof of current certification in Standard First Aid, Adult and Child CPR and AED.
 Graded Pass/Fail.